 - Page layout and object references are working

 - Ensuring cross-platform compatibility

-Migrating to the cloud involves more than just moving data, it involves managing the security, authentication, compatibility, integration, testing and monitoring over the course of time.
-Amongst these, third party integrations play a significant role, as in today’s scenario, the number of technology choices with cloud integration are high in number.
+Migrating to the cloud involves more than just moving data, it involves managing the security, authentication, compatibility, integration, testing, and monitoring over the course of time.
+Amongst these, third-party integrations play a significant role, as in today’s scenario, the number of technology choices with cloud integration is high in number.
 But the dependencies between systems and applications might complicate integration testing.
 If you’re integrating plenty of services together that include varying SLAs, testing within the cloud with a plethora of third-party tools, services and applications, represents a significant challenge.
 To avoid such issues, make sure you bear the below checklist and validate them effectively:

 - List out the systems and interfaces that require to be covered while planning for integration testing

 - List the resources you required to perform the validation and integration testing.